PDX Sliders: Reception

 In 2016, PDX Sliders ranked number four in National Geographics "The Best Burgers in America: A Definitive Guide", based on Yelp data.
 Alex Frane included PDX Sliders in Thrillist's 2019 list of "The 11 Best Spots to Smash a Burger in Portland".
 He also included the restaurant in Eater Portland's 2019 overview of "where to imbibe and dine" in Sellwood and Westmoreland.
 Katrina Yentch and staff included PDX Sliders in the website's 2022 list of "22 Go-to Spots for Affordable Dining in Portland".

 In 2021, Zuri Anderson included PDX Sliders in iHeart's overview of "Where You Can Find the Best Loaded Fries in Portland", and said the restaurant was the second highest-rated in Portland for burgers based on Yelp data.
 Writers ranked the restaurant number 10 in Portland Monthly's 2021 list of "Portland's 20 Best Cheeseburgers, Exhaustively Argued and Ranked".

-PDX Sliders was a runner-up in the Best Burger category of Willamette Week's annual 'Best of Portland' readers' poll in 2022.
-The business placed second in the same category in 2024 and 2025.
+PDX Sliders was a runner-up in the Best Burger category of Willamette Weeks annual 'Best of Portland' readers' poll in 2022.
+The business placed second in the same category in 2024 and 2025, and was a finalist in the same category in 2026.